sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Building_Packages/README.md

 Use the 'build-requires diff' command to see how the current build environment differs from the clean build environment in terms of package installations, removals and replacements.

-**Note:** Installing packages with maintenance mode might be handy when experimenting, but you should always add the packages required for building packages as BuildRequires in the .spec file.
+**Note:** Installing packages with maintenance mode might be handy when experimenting, but you should always add the packages required for building packages as BuildRequires in the SPEC file.
 It is a good habit to always verify that building a package works with a clean build enviroment.

 ## Further reading